 GeneCards Summary for VRK1 Gene

 VRK1 (Vaccinia Related Kinase 1) is a Protein Coding gene.
 Diseases associated with VRK1 include pontocerebellar hypoplasia type 1a and microcephaly-complex motor and sensory axonal neuropathy syndrome.
-Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Mitotic Prophase.
+Among its related pathways are DNA Damage and Cell Cycle, Mitotic.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
 An important paralog of this gene is CSNK1G2.

 UniProtKB/Swiss-Prot for VRK1 Gene

 Serine/threonine kinase involved in Golgi disassembly during the cell cycle: following phosphorylation by PLK3 during mitosis, required to induce Golgi fragmentation.
 Acts by mediating phosphorylation of downstream target protein.
 Phosphorylates Thr-18 of p53/TP53 and may thereby prevent the interaction between p53/TP53 and MDM2.
 Phosphorylates casein and histone H3.
 Phosphorylates BANF1: disrupts its ability to bind DNA, reduces its binding to LEM domain-containing proteins and causes its relocalization from the nucleus to the cytoplasm.
 Phosphorylates ATF2 which activates its transcriptional activity.